Houdini 21.0 Nodes Geometry nodes

 Splitting groups

-If you want to define multiple source loops with edges/faces that happen to be adjacent, they will just look like one thing to the node.
+To define multiple source loops with edges/faces that are adjacent, they will look like one thing to the node.
 You can choose a point/edge Split group that divides adjacent faces/edges into separate groups.

 In this image, the yellow line is an edge group splitting the selected faces into two sources.